siemens/gencmpclient/doc/cmpClient-cli.md

     Multiple filenames may be given, separated by commas and/or whitespace (where in the latter case the whole argument must be enclosed in "...").
     As many files are read as needed for a complete transaction.

+- **-reqin\_new\_tid**

+    Use a fresh transactionID for CMP request messages read using **-reqin**, which requires re-protecting them as far as they were protected before.
+    This may be needed in case the sequence of requests is reused and the CMP server complains that the transaction ID has already been used.

 - **-reqout** _filenames_